-The Session may use email voting in situations where a decision is required before the next session meeting subject to the following rules and procedures: [click here for rules and procedures] (Approved June 10, 2013)
+The Session may use email voting in situations where a decision is required before the next session meeting subject to the following rules and procedures: [click here for rules and procedures] (Approved June 10, 2013 – rev. May 2022)

 Chapel in the Pines shall have a Board of Deacons.
-The Board of Deacons will have nine members.
-(Approved 3/13/2008)
+The Board of Deacons will have twelve members.
+(Approved by Session September 2018)

 When a position as an Elder or Deacon is vacated for any reason, the position may remain vacant until the next scheduled election of officers.
 (Approved June 11, 2012)